God (Rebecca St. James song): Track listing

 The song "He Is Exalted" came from the album Prayers and Worship and Michelle Ray sang it.
 St.James did a spoken word performance in the beginning.

 KJ-52 in 2005 did a remix of this song with St. James singing the chorus.
 The song is on the album Behind the Musik (A Boy Named Jonah).

 Music video

-A music video for the song was released and show's St. James singing in between clips of the sun and nature.
+A music video for the song was released containing footage of the artist singing intermingled with clips of the sun and other nature scenes.